 1. Finals Are Coming

-No matter how passionate one is about his studies, he won’t avoid exam anxiety or stress associated with it.
+No matter how passionate one is about his studies, one won’t avoid exam anxiety or stress associated with it.
 Every failed exam means one step further from completing your studies, and one can feel very disappointed when failing, after investing so much hard work.
 We begin to understand that education can be very stressful at times and can leave so many emotional scars if not handled properly.

 Students need support from their families, teachers, and professional counselors at all times so they can cope with the pressure in their lives.
 Without a proper support system, each student may succumb to some form of mental illness or a disorder like OCD or some kind of neurosis.

 So many generations of students never had the knowledge about these issues or coping mechanisms that can help them.
 Thanks to modern technology, the Internet, and an advanced approach to mental health issues, things are starting to change.
 It is no secret that a large percentage of the student population suffers from anxiety, stress, and depression, and this causes a lot of medical or alcohol abuse.

 This is why it’s very important to educate students about the repercussions of constant exposure to stress or pressure without rest or proper relief.
 Preventive courses are always more effective than subsequent treatment when the psychological damage is already done.